Chart Color Schemes

 AreaSearch assessment of residential approval activity sees White Hills among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates White Hills averaged around 18 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 90 homes were approved, with another 8 approved in FY-26 so far.
-This averages out to about 5.8 new residents arriving per dwelling constructed over the past five financial years.
+AreaSearch analysis shows White Hills averaged around 18 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 90 homes were approved, with another 8 so far in FY-26.
+This translates to about 5.8 new residents per year per dwelling constructed over the past five financial years.

-Demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-New homes are being built at an average expected construction cost value of $315,000.
-Additionally, $4.3 million in commercial development approvals have been recorded this financial year, suggesting the area's residential character.
+Supply has not kept pace with demand, which can put upward pressure on prices and increase competition among buyers.
+The average construction cost value of new homes is around $315,000.
+In FY-26, $4.3 million in commercial development approvals have been recorded, indicating the area's residential character.

-Compared to Rest of Vic., White Hills shows approximately 68% of the construction activity per person and places among the 70th percentile of areas assessed nationally.
-Recent development has been entirely comprised of detached houses, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The location has approximately 189 people per dwelling approval, indicating an expanding market.
-Looking ahead, White Hills is expected to grow by 2,239 residents through to 2041 according to the latest AreaSearch quarterly estimate.
+Compared to Rest of Vic., White Hills shows approximately 68% of the construction activity per person and places among the 70th percentile nationally.
+Recent development has been entirely comprised of detached houses, preserving the area's low density nature.
+There are approximately 189 people per dwelling approval in the location, indicating an expanding market.
+By 2041, White Hills is expected to grow by 2,243 residents according to AreaSearch's latest quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development